KSP-KOS/KSLib/doc/lib_num_to_formatted_str.md

     time_formatting(31536000,6). will return the string " 001 Years   000 Days    "
     time_formatting(86400,6).    will return the string " 001 Days    00 Hours    "
     time_formatting(3600,6).     will return the string " 01 Hours    00 Minutes  "
+---
+Copyright © 2015,2019,2020 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).